 Craig Wagner.
 Author and Executive Director of Safe Harbor.

-Craig Wagner’s book, Choices in Recovery, has been called “…an important contribution to psychiatric care…” and “…a book that will save lives.”
+His book, Choices in Recovery, has been called “an important contribution to psychiatric care” and “a book that will save lives.”
 It is the first to present the full breath of evidence-based non-drug treatments in an easily understandable form for those with mental health issues and their loved ones.
 The book is refreshed every three months with the latest research, clinical innovations, and select case studies of recovery.
 Monographs from the book and other of Craig’s writings can be found at www.OnwardMentalHealth.com.

 Wagner’s large extended family has witnessed mental health issues up close and personal.
 They have experienced the dramatic mood swings of bipolar, the disembodied voices and delusions of schizophrenia, the black dog of depression, the spiral of alcoholism, the gripping fear of phobias, and the last resort of suicide attempts.
 Wagner entered the field of Integrative Mental Health to help a loved-one in psychiatric crisis.
 He chose to remain there when he discovered the tremendous unrealized potential of scientifically validated non-drug approaches.

 Previously, he was a marketing executive in the high-tech industry, president of an environmental nonprofit and an independent consultant.
 He has an extensive professional background in communications, and holds a BS and an MBA.

 In October of 2016 he joined Safe Harbor as Executive Director.
 He lives with his family on a small farm outside of Ann Arbor, Michigan.